yunyan-he/yunyan-he.github.io/notes/the-Computer-for-the-21st-Century.md

 ## **The Real Pain Point: Standalone vs. Distributed Mindset**

-The further I read, the more I felt that the lag in software architecture is the real bottleneck.
-Our software today is still stuck in a "**Standalone Mindset**."
+The further I read, the more I felt that the lag in interaction architecture is the real bottleneck.
+From a user experience perspective, our software today often feels stuck in a "Standalone Mindset."

-Take a common example: If I log into WeChat on a new device and want to view past chat history, I have to wait for it to download gigabytes of data from the server to the local storage, which takes minutes.
+Take a common example: If I log into WeChat(the most popular instant messaging app in China) on a new device and want to view past chat history, I have to wait for it to download gigabytes of data from the server to the local storage, which takes minutes.

 This is the typical "Client \+ Server" model.
 Essentially, it is network transmission \+ local computing.
 The data is fixed, and the application is isolated.

 I once wondered: "Doesn't all software connect to the internet now?
 Isn't that network computing?"
-Actually, it's not.
-It's just local computing with a network pipe.
+But in Weiser's sense, maybe not.
+Functionally, it often behaves like local computing with a network pipe.

 I later realized: **Being connected to the internet does not equal being Distributed.** The Distributed Computing Weiser spoke of treats "**Location**" as core information.